chakra-ui/chakra-ui/.changeset/legal-stars-lie.md

 "@chakra-ui/cli": minor
 ---

-This MR adds support for a custom outdir in the CLI's typegen command and introduces theme augmentation types, allowing generated types (tokens, recipes, conditions, etc.) to be exported and augmented so that custom themes can extend Chakra UI's type system.
+Add a `--augment` flag to the CLI's `typegen` command.
+When used with `--outdir`, it emits a single module augmentation file (`declare module "@chakra-ui/react"`) instead of the in-package `.gen` files, so a custom theme defined outside the package can extend Chakra UI's type system (tokens, recipes, conditions, etc.) via TypeScript declaration merging.